oberoigaurav/eneuronet/tensorflow/README.md

 # E-NeuroNet: Efficient 3D CNN for Segmentation of Neuroimages

 ## Introduction
 A Tensorflow 1.X implementation of E-NeuroNet.
-The model is developed using Keras and Tranined using Tensorflow.
+The model is developed using Keras and Trained using Tensorflow.

 ## Dependencies
 The following dependencies/libraries were used to train and test the model.